Mtillmann/np_cacheable/README.md

 "uncached" extbase controller actions even if you only have MySQL available as CF backend.

-It works by overriding `\TYPO3\CMS\Extbase\Mvc\Controller\ActionController::callActionMethod` an check whether the action that is about to be called has the `@cacheable` annotation.
+It works by overriding `\TYPO3\CMS\Extbase\Mvc\Controller\ActionController::callActionMethod` and check whether the action that is about to be called has the `@cacheable` annotation.

 ###Usage
 To enable the caching you have to install the extension, then make `\NetworkPublishingGmbH\NpCacheable\Controller\CacheableController`